 In the event of such rejection, another nomination will be made under the Section’s Administrative Bylaws.

-Each Section and the CYLA must appoint one of its Officers (typically the Chair) to be the Nominator under the Bylaws.
+Each Section must appoint one of its Officers (typically the Chair) to be the Nominator under the Bylaws.
 In the event a Section has Co-Chairs, only one (or another Officer) can be the Nominator.

-An Advisor who is wishes to be considered for an officer position, or wishes to be considered for appointment an Executive Committee member, must file a current application with the Executive Director.
+An Advisor who wishes to be considered for an officer position, or wishes to be considered for appointment as an Executive Committee member, must file a current application with the Executive Director.